Keyboard shortcuts

 Blavatnik Awards for Young Scientists

-The Blavatnik Awards for Young Scientists honor exceptional young scientists and engineers in three disciplines - Life Sciences, Physical Sciences & Engineering, and Chemistry
+The Blavatnik Awards for Young Scientists honor exceptional young scientists in three disciplines - Life Sciences, Chemistry and Physical Sciences & Engineering

 The Blavatnik Awards were established in 2007 by the Blavatnik Family Foundation to honor and celebrate exceptional young scientists (faculty and post-doctoral) in the United States.
 In March 2017, marking a decade since the establishment of the awards and as part of a cooperation agreement between the New York Academy of Sciences and the Israel Academy of Sciences and Humanities, it was announced that the Blavatnik Awards will also be offered in Israel.

-All of Israel’s universities may nominate candidates for the awards.
-Administered jointly by the New York Academy of Sciences (NYAS) and the Israel Academy of Sciences and Humanities (IASH), the Blavatnik Awards program in Israel is overseen by a Scientific Advisory Council co-chaired by Israel Academy member and Nobel Prize Laureate Prof. Aaron Ciechanover and NYAS President and CEO Nicholas B. Dirks.
-Israeli members of the Scientific Advisory Council are Israel Academy President Prof. David Harel, Former Academy President Prof. Nili Cohen, Prof. Issac Ben Israel and Israel Academy members Prof. Adi Kimchi, Prof. Moti Segev and Prof. Itamar Willner.
-The Jury chairs are Academy Members Prof. Naama Barkai, Prof. Yosef Kost, and Prof. Micha Sharir.
+Candidates for the awards can be nominated by all Israeli universities.
+The Blavatnik Awards program is administered jointly by the New York Academy of Sciences (NYAS) and the Israel Academy of Sciences and Humanities (IASH).
+The program in Israel is overseen by a Scientific Advisory Council co-chaired by Israel Academy member and Nobel Prize Laureate Prof. Aaron Ciechanover and NYAS President and CEO Nicholas B. Dirks.
+Israeli members of the Scientific Advisory Council are Israel Academy President Prof. David Harel, Former Academy President Prof. Nili Cohen, Prof. Issac Ben Israel and Israel Academy members Prof. Yadin Dudai, Prof. Shafrira Goldwasser, Prof. Adi Kimchi, Prof. Moti Segev and Prof. Itamar Willner.

 Laureates of the sixth annual Blavatnik Awards for Young Scientists in Israel (2023):